The ultimate guide to the best cities in Southern Spain.

 If you’ve always wanted to catch an authentic Flamenco show and learn more about the style Andalusia is known for, namely, Sevillanas, here’s your chance.

 It’s also a real mecca for pop-culture fans.
-Thanks to the city’s idyllic backdrop, TV series and movies such as Game of Thrones and Star Wars have been shot here.
+Thanks to the city’s idyllic backdrop, TV series and movies like Game of Thrones and Star Wars have been shot here.

 Related articles: Easter in Seville, What to eat in Seville, Things to do in Seville, Best Family Hotels in Seville